greenbone/docs/src/glossary.rst

     the Greenbone Community Edition.

   Greenbone Community Containers
-    Container images that a pre-build on [GitHub](https://github.com/greenbone) and available via [dockerhub](https://hub.docker.com/u/greenbone).
+    Container images that are pre-build on [GitHub](https://github.com/greenbone) and available via [dockerhub](https://hub.docker.com/u/greenbone).
 These
     images can be used to run the newest versions of the :term:`Greenbone Community Edition` without having to care about the operating system, compiler and build